Innovation Park Map

 The Johnson building is located in the Don Fuqua Research Complex in Innovation Park.
 Current residents include National Park Service Southeast Archeological Center and the FSU Department of Anthropology.
 This building is owned and managed by LCRDA.

 The Collins building is currently in the early stages of renovation.
 Once renovated, there will be approx. 23,000 sq. ft. of available space that will include wetlabs, shared conference rooms and office space.
-Current resident is Florida Department of Agriculture & Consumer Services.
+Current residents are the Leon County Research and Development Authority (LCRDA) and Florida Department of Agriculture & Consumer Services.
 This building is owned and managed by LCRDA.

 The Centennial building is home to the FAMU Center for Plasma Science and Technology (CePaST), a premier center for the study of plasmas in Florida.
 This 30,000 sq. ft. facility has a team of faculty, students and researchers dedicated to the new science and applications of theoretical, experimental and computational plasma physics.